BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

-To get the flag encode (instead of decode) the message with base64.
+To get the flag encode (instead of decode) the message with base64 either with the python package base64 or an online tool.

 Flag: rtcp{unexpected_places}